santiagosayshey/DigiBrain/Dictionarry.md

 - something about the importance of learning
 ```

 There's nothing wrong this these posts, but they fail to capture our full experiences.
-They fail to show that real achievement and growth is hard, doesn't usually happen
+They fail to show that real achievement and growth is hard, doesn't usually happen, and requires more than just hard work.
+In this post, I want to share my genuine experience in working on something, that meant something.
+Not so that I can wallow in my misery, or get engagement by being different, but so that I can help encourage people to keep doing what they're doing, and not feel intimated or scared by

-continuing way more, but goes into all the bad things that happened during development. why its important that im sharing these things - so that others can see that its normal, so they dont feel inferrior, and so that we stop propagating toxing work cultures, expectations and be kinder to each other.
+I worked on Dictionarry and Profilarr for 2 years.